 - If prostate calcifications can dissolve naturally and produce uncomfortable symptoms, they can take the 3d cure Chinese treatment.

 - It is much more effective in doing this treatment in China without having severe prostate infections.

-- Getting treatment in China is recommended after reducing inflammation symptoms, that is, after practicing self-healing medicine for a few months.
+- Getting treatment in China is recommended after reducing inflammation symptoms and after practicing self-healing medicine for a few months.

 I have many years of experience in 3d clinics in China.
 Attending doctors are experienced, skilled, decent, and honest and use advanced diagnostic techniques to identify the disease's pathogens.
 At the same time, in my view, antibiotics, anti-fungal, and antiviral treatments are ineffective in the long term without profound changes in lifestyle and nutrition and other self-healing essential therapies.
 The proposed 3d treatment for dissolving prostate calcifications is helpful, especially in mild infections.

 BPH - Enlarged prostate gland due to inflammations.
 (Often asymptomatic)

 Benign prostatic enlargement (BPH) is widespread, especially among men after age 45.

 BPH side effects often impair life quality meaningfully; searching for solutions is understandable and natural.

 - The various drugs offered (including herbal medicines) are not helpful in the long term.
 (For the same reasons, I have said that chronic prostate inflammation cannot be cured by medication.)

 - Recurrent inflammation of the prostate and genitals (usually without acute symptoms) is the leading cause of BPH.